s0rg/decompose/README.md

 possible flags with default values:

   -cluster string
-        json file with clusterization rules
+        json file with clusterization rules, or auto:<similarity> for auto-clustering, similarity is float in (0.0, 1.0] range
   -follow string
         follow only this container by name
   -format string